Skip Navigation

 13. Bull Market

-A bull market is a market condition in which prices are expected to rise.
+A bull market is a period when prices are rising or are broadly expected to rise.

 14. Buyback